rust-lang/rfcs/text/0000-destructuring-assignment.md

 - Tuples.
 - Slices.
-- Structs (inclduing unit and tuple structs).
+- Structs (including unit and tuple structs).
 - Unique variants of enums.

 You may use `_` and `..` as in a normal declaration pattern to ignore certain values.